LHC ring

 Alumni

 ATTENTION: We are always recruiting new students interested in CMS research.
 Please contact Profs.
-Black, Bose, Dasu or Herndon
+Black, Bose, Dasu or Herndon.
+Note that there are also traineeship opportunities with the group (TAC-HEP).

 Group CMS Projects